Filter by Category

 In this workshop you will:

-• Read the script and watch a performance of the Primary Stages production of Chisa Hutchinson’s Amerikin prior to the class date.
+- Read the script and watch a performance of the Primary Stages production of Alex Lin's Laowang.
 (Tickets will be provided for students at no additional cost.)

-• Discuss what it means to be a dramaturg, what dramaturgical inquiry is, and how you can incorporate dramaturgical practice into your work no matter your role in a production.
+- Discuss what it means to be a dramaturg, how new play development works, and how you can incorporate dramaturgical practice into your work no matter your role in a production.

 By the end of this workshop you will: